Introduction to smartwatches for the elderly

 - 30% larger screen

 The SafeLink smartwatch could be mistaken for a digital watch, but in fact it is a clever wearable GPS tracker.
-The device is aimed at older people with dementia and has the functionality to alert up to three smartphone emergency contacts should out of the ordinary behaviour be detected.
+The device is for older people with dementia.
+It will alert up to three smartphone emergency contacts when unusual behaviour is detected.

 A smartphone is not necessary to view the tracking status as a web module is also available.

-With large icons and a side button for navigation, the freedom guardian makes it easy for older people to have a smartwatch.
-The device has both GPS and wi-fi enable tracking and the plus model has text to speech messaging and the capacity to set up alerts and reminders.
+With large icons and a side button for navigation, this watch is great for older people.
+The device has GPS and wi-fi-enabled tracking.
+Finally, the plus model has text-to-speech messaging and the capacity to set up alerts and reminders.
 The medical alert system is paid for on a subscription basis.

 Omate Wherecom S3